bonjour81/pv_router_aeromax/README.md

 in the script :
-IA / em0 probe is used for main consumption (clamp around the L wire out of your provider meter) IB / em1 probe is used on the heater L wire (not requested for the script, you may use it for something else.
+IA / em0 probe is used for main consumption (clamp around the L wire out of your provider meter) IB / em1 probe is used on the heater L wire (not requested for the script, you may use it for something else).

 2/ Install your Shelly pro (see manuel).